StephenBanbury/jekyll-blank-template/_posts/2019-05-04-week-twelve-2-pre-history.markdown

 In 2017, when I first saw the title of the this MA - _Creative App Development_ - I was immediately struck by the way the combination of these words seemed to encompass everything I wished to learn and achieve in my professional life; they instilled in me a deep-seated desire to somehow find a way on to the course.
 If I was not able to do so, at least I knew that such things exist.
 A spark had been ignited.

 Luckily, with perfect timing, I was made redundant!
-I was given enough money by my former employer to fund my place on the MA and to tide me over for a while until I found my next day job; this I began exactly two weeks before I embarked on my new life as a Falmouth distance-learning MA student.
+I was given enough money by my former employer to fund my place on the MA and to tide me over for a while until I found my next day job, which I began exactly two weeks before I embarked on my new life as a Falmouth distance-learning MA student.
 I could not have been happier!